Research Bias – Definition, Types & Identification

 Example

-When you meet somaeone for the first time, you usually get a first impression of them based on their mumentary behaviour and manner of speech.
+When you meet someone for the first time, you usually get a first impression of them based on their momentary behaviour and manner of speech.
 People tend to stick to that first impression for a very long time and may not realise that the person is actually quite different from what we think they are.
 However, we do not notice this because our mind sticks to this first impression or single trait, we noticed at the first meeting.

 • The Baader-Meinhof phenomenon, also known as “frequency illusion”, is when we acquire new information and suddenly seem to be confronted with it more often.
 This can be the case with a certain word or term, but also people, items, or brands.
 Thus, we may judge the frequency of something wrong because our focus on it shifted.
 Avoiding this bias is almost impossible because we cannot influence our perception.
 The only possibility is to note down our experiences to gain exact numbers that are valid.